 Related: Complete Guide to Ghirardelli Square for Families

 Last but certainly not least, the annual Fisherman’s Wharf lighted boat parade in partnership with the St. Francis Yacht Club is always a highlight on the waterfront.
-It’s usually hosted on a Friday in mid-December, and this year will take place on December 16, 2022.
+It’s usually hosted on a Friday evening in mid-December, and this year is likely to take place on December 13, 2024.

-BONUS: 10 More Holiday Events Beyond San Francisco City Limits Open in 2022
+BONUS: 11 More Bay Area Holiday Events Beyond San Francisco City Limits in 2024

-Even though I enjoy a chance to make a trip into the “big city” for a special holiday outing, the entire Bay Area has so many special events and activities to celebrate the season.
-Here are a few of our family’s favorites elsewhere in the Bay Area, from Oakland to the South Bay and everywhere in between that are open in 2022!
+Even though I enjoy a chance to go into the “big city” for special holiday outings, the entire Bay Area has so many special events and activities to celebrate the season.
+Here are a few of our family’s personal favorites elsewhere in the Bay Area, from Oakland to the South Bay and everywhere in between!

 1. Oakland Zoo’s Glowfari